ye-Kim/MMeViT/README.md

 # MMeViT
-This is an official implemetnation of arXiv paper: "[MMeViT: Multi-Modal ensemble ViT for Post-Stroke Rehabilitation Action Recognition](https://arxiv.org/submit/6830312)" <!--#나중에수정하기-->
+This is an official implemetnation of arXiv paper: "[MMeViT: Multi-Modal ensemble ViT for Post-Stroke Rehabilitation Action Recognition](https://arxiv.org/abs/2509.23044)"

 ## Overview
 We propose a multimodal(3-axis accelerometer and gyrometer from IMU sensors, skeleton from RGBD camera) deep learning model specialized for the Human Action Recognition of post-stroke patients.
 The sensor data are converted into 3-channel 2D images, and the skeleton data is converted Gaussian map to be respectively used as an input of a ViT-based model that classifies the label(action).